Hero System: System features

 The Hero System rules only define an ability's very basic mechanical effects—the player is the one who defines what the ability looks like when used.
 For example, if a player wishes to model the ability to project a jet of fire, they could choose the "Blast" power.
 However, the power's text has no mention of what it looks like or how it operates beyond some very base notes concerning damage and range.
 To make it a jet of fire, the player simply states that this Blast is a jet of fire.
 To some degree this is simply cosmetic.
 However, in the game, that power now is treated as a fire attack, with all that implies as decided by the gamemaster in each situation: it has the possibility of starting secondary fires; it looks, smells and sounds like a jet of fire; will not work in water; will terrify people with a phobia of fire; etc. The system does have mechanical effect alterations as well: a Blast could be altered by any number of power modifiers such as "Explosion", "Area of Effect", "Megascale", etc.: both advantages and disadvantages are available.
 As players are typically attempting to model something with at least a partial real-life analogue, limitations on a power are as much about making it more accurate a representation as they are making it less expensive to purchase (for example, to model a firearm, the limitation that it requires ammunition is expected, regardless of the fact that this happens to make a firearm cost fewer character points).
 The system also allows players to construct very exacting modifiers not specifically detailed in the base rules.
 For example, a player could define one or more powers as not working when the moon is full, or when it is Tuesday, or any other limitation that the player can imagine and the gamemaster feels is applicable.

-Also like Champions, the Hero System uses a point-based system for character creation.
+As with Champions, the Hero System uses a point-based system for character creation.
 Instead of templates which define what a character is, how it performs mechanically, and the new abilities gained after a certain amount of play, a player is given a fixed number of points and allowed to create what they want.
 As this is a much more freeform process than in most games, the system encourages close involvement between players and gamemasters to ensure that all participants have the same understanding regarding the type of effects permitted, relative power levels, and the like.